camunda/camunda-docs-manual/content/reference/rest/history/identity-links/get-identity-link-query-count.md

 ---

-Query for the number of historic identity links that fulfill the given parameters.
+Query for the number of historic identity links log that fulfill the given parameters.
-Takes the same parameters as the [get identity-links]({{< relref "reference/rest/history/identity-links/get-identity-link-query.md" >}}) method.
+Takes the same parameters as the [get identity-links-log]({{< relref "reference/rest/history/identity-links/get-identity-link-query.md" >}}) method.

 # Method

-GET `/history/identity-links/count`
+GET `/history/identity-links-log/count`

 # Parameters